When to Hire Employees: Why Timing is Everything for Your Business

 • Recruit a professional management team and give them authority as cash flow grows.

-<span class="grey-callout"><span class="text-color-purple">Take Action:</span> Take a moment to ask yourself: “Where is my business in the life cycle?”; “How should that influence my recruitment decisions?” and “What will likely happen to recruitment as I enter the next phase?”</span>
+<span class="grey-callout"><span class="text-color-purple">Take Action:</span> Take a moment to ask yourself:<ul><li>“What stage in the business life cycle are we in?”</li><li>“How should that influence my recruitment decisions?”</li><li>“What will likely happen to recruitment as I enter the next stage?”</li></ul></span>

-<span class="grey-callout"><span class="text-color-purple">Important:</span> From this point on my advice is geared towards organisations that have a great product-market fit, have outsourced and automated where possible and have efficient processes and measurements in place.
-If you’ve made the decision that recruitment is a valuable investment for your business, let's see how to take action.
-However, if you’re not quite ready yet, I’d advise you to return to this article when you are.</span>
+<span class="grey-callout"><span class="text-color-purple">Important:</span> A lot of my advice is geared towards organisations with a great product-market fit, outsourcing and automating where possible, and having efficient processes and measurements in place.
+Continuing the analogy, these businesses are at a minimum in the Toddler stage, and ideally Young Adult.<p></p>If you’ve decided recruitment is a valuable investment for your business, let’s see how to take action.<p></p>However, if you’re not quite ready yet, I’d advise you to return when you are.</span>

 Article Tags: